Scale Economies and Aggregate Productivity

 \subsubsection{Related Literature}

 Our paper connects theory on the aggregate impacts of microeconomic production primitives, with the measurement of these features at the firm level.
-Recent work by \textcite{BilbiieMelitz2020_NBER, EdmondMidriganXu2021_WP, BaqaeeFarhiSangani2023_Restud} demonstrates the importance of returns to scale for aggregate welfare.
+Recent work by \textcite{BilbiieMelitz2020_NBER, EdmondMidriganXu2023_JPE, BaqaeeFarhiSangani2023_Restud} demonstrates the importance of returns to scale for aggregate welfare.
 This work focuses primarily on external returns to scale (love of variety) that arise from aggregation.
-However, \textcite{BaqaeeFarhiSangani2023_Restud} also note that returns to scale at the firm level magnify aggregate returns to scale.
-Similarly to our analysis, the effects of scale economies are smaller in efficient (low markup) economies. \textcite{BaqaeeFarhi2020_NBER} provide non-parametric aggregation results for models with scale economies.
-Both our parametric approach and their non-parametric approaches show that the role of allocative efficiency grows as distortions increase.
-And, we combine this theory with measurement to show that firm-level scale economies are quantitatively-relevant to replicate UK productivity dynamics.
+However, \textcite{BaqaeeFarhiSangani2023_Restud, BaqaeeFarhi2020_NBER} also note that returns to scale at the firm level magnify aggregate returns to scale.
+Similarly to our analysis, the effects of scale economies are smaller in efficient (low markup) economies.
+We combine theory with measurement to show that firm-level scale economies are quantitatively-relevant to replicate UK productivity dynamics.

-In order to understand the consequences of rising market power, \textcite{De-LoeckerEeckhoutMongey2021_WP} present a quantitative model with oligopolistic competition and fixed costs.
+In order to understand the consequences of rising market power, \textcite{DeLoeckerEeckhoutMongey2021_NBER} present a quantitative model with oligopolistic competition and fixed costs.
 This allows them to compare the role of technology on the supply-side versus competitive factors on the demand-side.
 We differ by focusing on analytical results to understand the supply-side mechanisms through which different technologies affect scale economies, and in turn aggregate productivity.
-Our demand-side is restricted to monopolistic competition for tractability.
-Collectively, our papers advance the idea that to reconcile changing technologies on the supply side, market power must increase on the demand side.
+We provide a partial equilibrium extension to endogenous markups which shows how the rise in markups from fewer firms can counteract gains in productivity.
+Collectively, our papers advance the idea that to reconcile changing technologies on the supply side with stagnant aggregate performance, market power must increase on the demand side.